 Are you interested in a career that involves maintaining positive relationships with both external businesses and consumers?

 Supply chain managers are responsible for maintaining external relationships with suppliers, distributors and even consumers.
 It’s important that students who choose to embark on a career in this industry are interested in working with other people and have the confidence to negotiate contracts.

 Are all of the schools that offer online MBAs in supply chain management accredited?

 There are many institutions that offer online MBA programs in supply chain management, and unfortunately, not all are accredited.
 If you’re considering applying to any online MBA program, it’s important to first check whether the school is accredited.
 Students can do this online by checking the United States Department of Education’s database of accredited programs9.

 Is it better to obtain an MBA in supply chain management in a classroom setting?

 For some students, a classroom setting is a better choice.
 This is particularly true if students feel they need a lot of additional instruction or if they need someone to consistently keep them accountable for their coursework.
 However, for many students, online programs are the best choice.
 This is particularly true for those who work full time or have busy schedules due to family obligations.

-How long does it take to earn an online MBA in economics?
+How long does it take to earn an online MBA in Supply Chain Management?

 Typically, online MBA programs are completed at the student’s own pace, provided they complete the coursework within a time frame that are predetermined by the school.
 Usually, this is about two years; however, there are some schools that offer fast-track MBA programs that can be completed in as little as six to eight weeks.